rb-builder/rishabh.github.io/_posts/distributed-systems/2025-05-02-the-byzantine-generals-problem.md

 is impossible in the presence of arbitrary (malicious or faulty) behavior.

 ## Models in Distributed system
-While building any complex distributed system, we start with capturing assumption on how nodes/servers and networks connecting them behave.
-These assumptions are usually captured in system model.
+A system model in distributed systems is a conceptual framework that defines the key characteristics, assumptions, and properties of the distributed system.
+It helps in understanding, designing, and reasoning about distributed systems.
+Here's a comprehensive breakdown:

+1. Node (Process) Model: Describes the behavior of computing nodes, defining how processes operate and fail.
+The different types of failure in nodes can be:
+- Crash failures (fail-stop)
+- Byzantine failures (arbitrary/malicious behavior)
+- Omission failures (dropped messages)
+2. Communication Model: Focuses on how messages are exchanged between nodes.
+It is concerned with delivery mechanism and reliability.
+Key characteristics:
+- Message passing vs Shared memory
+- Reliable vs Unreliable channels
+- Point-to-point vs Broadcast
+- Network partitioning possibilities
+- FIFO vs non-FIFO channels
+3. Timing Model: Focuses on time related aspects such as process execution speed, and acceptable delays, clock sync, execution rates.
+Key characteristics:
+- Synchronous: Fixed bounds on timing
+- Asynchronous: No timing guarantees
+- Partially synchronous: Some timing bounds

 To understand system model we can use two classic thought experiments in distributed systems are: the two generals problem and the Byzantine generals problem.

 ## The Two Generals Problem
+### Situation
-There are two armies trying to capture a city.
-Since city defences are strong, both the armies need to attack simultaneously to capture the city.
-The assumption is message will not be tempered on the way and same content will be delivered.
+In this thought experiment, there are two armies trying to capture a city.
+In order to capture the city, both the armies need to attack simultaneously.
+If only one army attacks, the city defeats the army.

+### Participants:
+1. Two armies (nodes/processes)
+2. Each general commands one army
+3. Both generals need to agree on attack time
+4. Each node can:
+- Send messages
+- Receive messages
+- Make local decisions

+### Node (Process) Model
+In this thought experiment, our assumption is:
+A1: None of the generals are traitor.
+A2: Our generals will not die.

+### Communication Model
+The generals of two armies can communicate using messages.
+Assumptions are:
+A3. message will not be tempered on the way.

+Acceptable failure scenarios are:
-The problem here is message can be lost on the way.
+A4.
+Any message can be lost on the way.
+Since city has strong defences, they can capture any messenger resulting in lost message.

+### Timing Model
+A5.
+Messages are send asynchronously, and there is no bound on message delivery time.
+A6: No clocks are sync between the generals.

 Bellow is the image sourced from [sketch planations](https://sketchplanations.com/the-two-generals-problem) showcasing the thought experiment -

 ![ The two generals problem ](/assets/distributed%20system/consensus/sketchplanations-the-two-generals-problem.png)

 "The Two Generals Problem", highlights the core issue: **reliable agreement is impossible over an unreliable channel** — even if both generals want to coordinate an attack.
+The problem is **deceptively hard**.

 This table shows the possible outcomes based on whether General A's message and the acknowledgment from General B are successfully delivered: